PauMatas/PointNet-FormulaStudent-I2R/README.md

 ## Introduction

-This repository contains the code to support a study of the use of [PointNet](https://github.com/charlesq34/pointnet) as perceiver in a [Formula Student (FS) car](https://bcnemotorsport.upc.edu).
+This repository contains the code to support a study[^1] of the use of [PointNet](https://github.com/charlesq34/pointnet) as perceiver in a [Formula Student (FS) car](https://bcnemotorsport.upc.edu).
 Here there are the tools to study the performance of this algorithm introduced in the perception pipeline of the FS team.

 The main task to solve with PointNet is the filtering of proposals received from the previous tasks of the pipeline.
-These proposals are regions of a point cloud [^1] with high probability to be a real cone.
+These proposals are regions of a point cloud[^2] with high probability to be a real cone.
 We use PointNet as a classifier with the aim of identifying only those proposals that are definitely cones.

 ![bounding_boxes_to_be_classified](https://github.com/PauMatas/PointNet-FormulaStudent-I2R/blob/main/doc/observations.png)

+[^1]: Read the full study [here](https://github.com/PauMatas/PointNet-FormulaStudent-I2R/blob/main/doc/Formula Student car perception with PointNet - I2R - Pau Matas Albiol.pdf).
-[^1]: Received from a LiDAR sensor.
+[^2]: Received from a LiDAR sensor.

 ## Usage